Sorceress (1982 film)

 Sorceress is a 1982 sword and sorcery film directed by Jack Hill (credited as Brian Stuart), and starring Leigh Harris and Lynette Harris.

-As of 2022, it is the last feature film Jack Hill has directed.
+It was the last film directed by Jack Hill.

 Plot

 To maintain his powers, the evil wizard Traigon must sacrifice his firstborn child to the god Caligara.
-After giving birth to twin daughters, his wife refused to tell Traigon which was born first, and he inflicts a mortal wound upon her.
-She flees with the young children and convinces a peasant to raise them as warrior boys.
-When Traigon appears, his wife is able to stab him with a spear and magically banish him for 20 years before she dies.
+After giving birth to twin daughters, Mara and Mira, his wife refuses to tell Traigon which was born first.
+She flees with the young children and convinces a peasant to raise them as warrior boys; the pursuing Traigon inflicts a mortal wound upon her.

+However, she stabs him with a spear and magically banishes him for 20 years before she dies.
+The wandering hippie-like wizard Krona arrives and also helps defeat Traigon, and gives the infants his magical powers and martial-arts powers.
+He also tells them to invoke the higher power named "Vital" when they are in trouble.

 When Traigon returns, he resumes hunting down his now-adult daughters (the Harris sisters), still intending to sacrifice them to Caligara.
-The twins enlist the help of a satyr, Pando, a barbarian, Erlik, and a Viking, Baldar, in their struggle to defeat their own father.
+The twins enlist the help of a satyr, Pando, a young, curly-haired barbarian, Erlick, and a Viking, Baldar, in their struggle to defeat their own father.

+The twins, while swimming naked in a pond, note Pando spying on them, though they are too naive to understand why.
+Baldar happens by, and they set off.
+In a city marketplace, they happen upon Erlick using loaded dice to win money at gambling.
+His opponents get angry and attack him, but he escapes and joins Baldar, Pando, and the twins.

+Traigon's forces kill the twins' adoptive parents and rape their adoptive sister, though the twins return from elsewhere and defeat the marauders.
+Krona comes by, now old, and walks into a fire, following his apologizing for arriving too late to save the twins' family.